Cupar is a town and former royal burgh in Fife.

 Make time to visit the Hill of Tarvit, an Edwardian mansion 2 miles south of the town that was remodelled by Sir Robert Lorimer.
 The entire estate was bequeathed to the National Trust for Scotland in 1949, and the house contains an impressive collection of 18th century Chippendale and French furniture, Dutch paintings, Chinese porcelain and a restored Edwardian laundry.

-The Scottish Deer Centre is nearby, as is the Fife Animal Park.
+The Scottish Deer Centre is nearby.